datagrok-ai/public/help/develop/ui.md

 <!-- SUBTITLE: -->

 <!-- This is a user-centric view on the Datagrok applications UI development-->
+# Datagrok UI
-Routines for building an interface in Datagrok.
+This article describes the routines for building a user interface in Datagrok.

+### Live examples
+The following code examples are available from the code editor within Datagrok.
 [See API Examples in action](https://public.datagrok.ai/js/samples/ui)

+### Design toolkit
+Figma Datagrok UIKit avaliable on [Figma Community](https://www.figma.com/@datagrok)

-# Table of contents
+### Table of contents
 <details>
 <summary>Layouts</summary>